air vent covered with black dust

 Once mold spores take hold, a mold colony can start to grow in fuzzy ridges over your air conditioner vents, making the vents look like they have black speckles or fuzz.
 Mold can be black, or so dark green or brown as to appear black, and also comes in other shades and colors.
 However, mold growth is almost always darker than the soft gray lint that is normal dust on a vent.

-How do you know it’s mold?
+How do you know the black dust is mold?

-- Musty smell like sour laundry that won’t go away
+• Musty smell like sour laundry that won’t go away

-- Unexpected allergy symptoms inside the house
+• Unexpected allergy symptoms inside the house

-- Unexplained or persistent headaches in the house
+• Unexplained or persistent headaches in the house

 Solution: Hire a duct cleaning specialist from Steamatic who specialize in mold remediation